EliasB-NU/showmaster/README.md

 You can run the development version of Showmaster with the following command in the root directory `go run src/main.go dev`.
 You need a `config.yaml` in a `config/` folder, which is included in the `.gitignore`, I provide an example version in the `config/` folder.

+For tests with the API, in the `bruno/` folder you can find example requests, you need [bruno](https://www.usebruno.com/) to use them.

 To change thinks in the frontend you need to change to the `web/` directory and run `npm run build`.